danieldavidson/continuous-threat-modelling/Continuous_Threat_Modelling_Reference.md

 *Mark where the important data lives, transits and is transformed* : This is important, as here you’ll find out which data you are trying to protect and where it appears in the system.
 Continue to the section [Diagram details](#diagram-details) below to ensure that the final DFD(s) include the required information.

-Notice that the format of the DFD is important.
-If all teams follow the same format, it's easier for everyone to locate the same information in distinct threat models, and for members of your security team to absorb this information when working with multiple development teams.
+The format of the DFD is important.
+If all teams follow the same format, it's easier for everyone to locate the same information in distinct threat models, and for members of your security team to absorb this information when working with various development teams.

 #### Diagram details

 It may help to use the questions below to highlight extra information that should be added to the diagram.
-Details such as protocols and the type of data in each request and response between the components, especially those owned by the team or anything else custom or new.
-If adding all of this info to the high-level DFD ("L0") gets too dense for readability, please break up the diagram into separate, more detailed DFDs ("L1").
+Details such as protocols and the purpose of each request and response between the components, especially those owned by the team or anything else custom or new.
+If adding all this info to the high-level DFD ("L0") gets too dense for readability, please break up the diagram into separate, more detailed DFDs ("L1").

 * How do each of the components communicate? (what protocol is in use for each data flow?)
 * What's exchanged in each data flow (what information does it have? what's the purpose of the request/response?
-What type of data is it?
+What data is it?
 Example: credentials, authentication, HTML).
 * Who stores what and where? (for example, what's stored in the DB?)
 * Show how data flows through the application (How and where are decisions made?)
 * What are the authentication and authorization checks in place for each data flow?
 In what order do they occur?

-DFDs should contain the following details.
-Even if these are captured elsewhere in the threat model document, there still needs to be a complete visualization in one or more L0 and L1 DFDs:
+DFDs should contain the following details, even those details captured elsewhere in the threat model document:

 * Provide a complete diagram of your system, including deployment.
 * Label each component in the system overview DFD (L0).